Melanie Wong | Immigration Solicitor and UK Visa Expert

 Updating your physical document to an eVisa does not affect your immigration status or the conditions of your permission to enter or stay in the UK.

-If you and/or your family member have a biometric residence permit (BRP) that expires on 31 December 2024, you will be contacted by email to create a UKVI account and access your eVisa before the expiry date of their BRP.
+If you and/or your family member have a biometric residence permit (BRP) that expires on 31 December 2024, you will be contacted by email to create a UKVI account and access your eVisa before the expiry date of your/their BRP.

 Applicants who are already in the UK and apply to extend their stay or switch to another visa category will be provided instructions to create their UKVI account in their decision notification.